Interval hypergraphic lattices: Distributive interval hypergraphic lattices

 \begin{example} The interval hypergraphic posets of \cref{fig:distributiveLattices} are distributive lattices, while those of \cref{fig:notLattices,fig:Tamari,fig:semidistributiveLattices,fig:notSemidistributiveLattices} are not. \end{example}

-\begin{example} The hypergraphic poset of~$\{ 1, 2, 3, 12, 123\}$ is a distributive lattice (it is square).
+\begin{example} The hypergraphic poset of~$\{ 1, 2, 3, 12, 123\}$ is a distributive lattice (it is a diamond).
 In general, the hypergraphic poset of all initial intervals is the boolean lattice, which is distributive.
 See \cref{fig:distributiveLattices} and \cref{subsec:SchroderHypergraphs} for more examples of distributive hypergraphs. \end{example}

 \begin{example} The hypergraphic poset of~$\{ 1, 2, 3, 12, 23, 123 \}$ is a semidistributive but not distributive lattice (it is a pentagon).
 In general, the hypergraphic poset of all intervals is the Tamari lattice, which is semidistributive but not distributive.
 See \cref{fig:Tamari}. \end{example}